NateEag/how-i-code/content/index.rst

 * They may be useful to others.

+* Writing helps me think through the process of building software.

-* They help me improve at making software.
+* They help me remember lessons I have learned.

 * They document what tools I use and how I use them.